SaladinoBelisario/Software_Architecture/README.md

 The main factor is experience preferably in the technological field.

 ## **The Architect's mindset**

+### Understand the business

+Learn the insides of the business, it's important to be familiar with:

+* Weaknesses
+* Strength
+* Competition
+* Growth Strategy

+### See for the goals

+After we have understood the business and learned all what there is to learn about it instead look at the specific system we're going to walk on.

+**Goals** are not requirements, requirements are "What the system should do", goals describe the effect on the organization, remember, you need to think in the big picture, the goals are normally **described by the client**.

+### Identify your client's client

+It means that with every decision you make you must ask yourself what will be the effect of this decision on your client's client.

+Now you might say that working with the client is a system analyst's job is not the architect's job.
+This is usually correct but sometimes a project is carried out without the system analyst on board.

+### Watch your language

+Always keeping in mind what is the thing that really matters to the person you are talking to.

+If you can't adapt to language to the best interests of the person we are talking to you will be able to achieve much more by the way this rule is right.

 ## **The Architecture Process**
 ## **System Requirements**
 ## **Type of applications**